The Museum is open to the public year round. Visitors are welcome and encouraged to explore Lafayette’s past. Request additional hours by appointment.

 Miners Museum Mission

 The mission of the Lafayette Miners Museum is to showcase the history of Lafayette, Colorado.

 The vision of the Lafayette Historical Society is to be a vibrant center that identifies, preserves, protects, and honors the heritage of Lafayette while inspiring curiosity to shape the future.

 Become a Member or Renew Your Membership

 Do you shop on Amazon?
 Have you heard of AmazonSmile?
-It may be a different url, but it’s the same as visiting Amazon.com with one important difference.
-AmazonSmile donates 0.5% of the price of your eligible purchases to the charitable organization of your choice!
+It is the same as visiting Amazon.com with one important difference: AmazonSmile donates 0.5% of the price of your eligible purchases to the charitable organization of your choice.

 The Museum’s History

 The Lewis Home, located at 108 E. Simpson St., became the Lafayette Miners Museum in August 1976.
 Built in the 1890s, the house was occupied by miners at the Gladstone Mine northeast of Lafayette.
 After the mine closed, the house was moved into town.